-- 80% of respondents

-expressed a preference for

-tunnel vs. surface options

-for Downtown also covering

-Poppleton, Little Italy/Harbor

-East, Fells Point and the

-Canton gateway neighbors

-- Of the respondents who expressed a preference,

-68% favored the Tunnel option, while 32% preferred Surface/Street Level.

-- Among respondents living or working in the broader downtown tunnel affected area (610), 57% favored the tunnel option, while 25% preferred Surface/Street Level.
+- Of the respondents who expressed a preference, 68% favored the tunnel option, while 32% preferred the surface/street level option. - Among respondents living or working in the broader downtown tunnel affected area, 57% favored the tunnel option, while 25% preferred the surface/ street level option.